 When you first check into your room it is a good idea to thoroughly look over everything in your room.
 You will sign a Room Condition Report, which has been completed by your RA.
 This document assesses the existing damage in the room and documents it for your records and the Housing Office records.
-The

-RA's have spent a great amount of time carefully looking over your room, but ultimately it is your responsibility to double check your Room Condition Report during the first three days after you check-in for anything that may have been missed.
+The double check your Room Condition Report during the first three days after you check-in for anything that may have been missed.
 Additions to the Room Condition Report will not be allowed after this time.
 Any damages present at check-out that were not listed on the Room Condition Report at check-in will be the responsibility of the resident.